HarvestWire

 A: Split applications typically add $8-12 per acre in extra application costs.
 However, improved nitrogen use efficiency and yield response often more than offset the additional expense.

-split nitrogen applicationManitoba farmingfertilizer timingnitrogen managementcrop flexibility
+Topics:split nitrogen applicationManitoba farmingfertilizer timingnitrogen managementcrop flexibility

-More Crops news
+More in Crops